Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Completion of the free zone's standard application forms

-Annual licence renewal to maintain active trading status
+Annual license renewal to maintain active trading status

 Adherence to UAE customs regulations for import and re-export activities